Glossary of Names and Terms Found in

 Falernian – an expensive white wine produced in Campania, an Italian province on the coast south of Rome

-freedman – a person who has been legally freed from slavery; plural freedmen (in Latin, liberti)
+freedman – a person who has been legally freed (aka manumitted) from slavery; plural freedmen (in Latin, liberti)

 Gaul – a large region that the ancient Romans ruled for 600 years (in Latin, Gallia), now divided among the nations of France, Belgium, Luxembourg and Germany

-Great Revolt, The – what the ancient Hebrews called the war they fought from AD 66-70 (or, by some calculations, AD 66-74) between Rome and the independent province of Judea; also known in history as the Roman-Jewish War
+Great Revolt, The – what the ancient Hebrews called the war they fought from AD 66-70 (or, by some calculations, AD 66-74) between Rome and the independent province of Judea; also known in history as the either the Jewish-Roman War or the Roman-Jewish War

 Hatzidakis – a family surname of Cretan origin that was common in ancient times and still is today; pronounced with four clear syllables: hot-zi-dak-is